Skip to content

 }

-When we convert a message using the above converter, the output data will have all sensitive fields omitted.
+When we convert a message using the above converter, all sensitive fields are omitted in the output data.

 The signature of a filter is func(protoreflect.Message) protoreflect.Message, so it allows any arbitrary transformation.
 You could even write a filter that returns a completely different type of message, derived from the input.
 If your filter only needs to mutate the message, you can directly modify the input message and then return it (no need to make a copy of it in the filter).